 Google doesn't provide a specific checklist of things to do, but some current best practices are:

-• Understand to create relevant content. • Earn and media mentions.
+- Understand user intent to create relevant content. • Earn backlinks and media mentions.

 These current best practices not only help inform E-A-T but also have a visible impact on the audience's perception of your content and brand.